honeytrap/honeytrap-docs/docs/home/index.md

 title: HoneyTrap Documentation
 ---

-Honeytrap documentation can help you set up Honeytrap, learn about the system, or get your applications and workloads running on Honeytrap.
-To learn the basics of what Honeytrap is and how it works, read "[What is Honeytrap](/docs/concepts/overview/what-is-honeytrap/)".
+HoneyTrap documentation can help you set up HoneyTrap, learn about the system, or get your applications and workloads running on HoneyTrap.
+To learn the basics of what HoneyTrap is and how it works, read "[What is HoneyTrap](/docs/concepts/overview/what-is-honeytrap/)".

 ## Getting started